 I was planning to write today about the ship St. Louis, which was carrying Jewish passengers to Cuba.
 When the passengers were turned away, the St. Louis then docked in an American port but the Jews were not allowed to enter the United States.
 Then I read a comment made on this post that I wrote a year ago, and decided to update it.

-Here is a quote from the original news article that this post was based on:
+Here is a quote from the original news article upon which this post was based:

 MONROE — For several weeks, ninth graders at Monroe High School had been assigned to read Elie Wiesel’s memoir Night.

 The book Mr. Wiesel penned more than 50 years ago was used to introduce the approximately 300 students to the atrocities of the Holocaust.

 Last week, they learned about multiple facets of one of history’s darkest chapters, with some of them getting a firsthand account from a woman who lived through it.

 Over a one-hour period, students were jammed standing up into a space that simulated a railroad car.
 They tasted cabbage and bread, the typical meal given to Jews in concentration camps.
 In one class, they learned of the staggering number of people killed.

 Mr. Wiesel’s book, required reading for the ninth graders’ English class, and the classroom sessions were for Holocaust Remembrance Day on May 1.

 Deborah Mau, an English teacher who helped organize the program, said the main focus was to have students delve deeply into the Holocaust and World War II.
 “This gives them a lesson on tolerance and recognizing that not everyone has to look like you and to accept people for their differences and uniqueness,” she said.

 Nine segments ranging from stories about Holocaust survivors to slides on Dachau to poetry and Jewish holidays were available.
 Students could attend three sessions.